If you’re from Alaska, you’re probably familiar with Alaska’s most common types of bees.

 Leaf Cutter Bees are the most common types of bees in Alaska.
 They are minimal, but they can easily be identified by their unique saw, like a mouthpiece used to cut leaf pieces from plants.

-Leaf Cutter Bees will spend time cutting leaves and carrying them back to the nest.
+Leaf Cutter Bees will cut leaves and carry them back to the nest.

 Once they get there, they will chew the leaves into a paste mixed with pollen and honey before being used as food for larvae.